QiuYukang/5G-LENA/doc/source/nr-module.rst

 ``NrMacSchedulerTdma`` class that implements TDMA scheduling.

 The OFDMA scheduling in the downlink is composed of the two scheduling levels:
-1) the scheduling of the symbols per beam (time-domain level), where scheduler selects a number of consecutive OFDM symbols in a slot to assign to a specific beam, and 2) the scheduling of RBGs per UE in a beam, where the scheduler determines the allocation of RBGs for the OFDM symbols of the corresponding beam (frequency-domain level).
+(1) the scheduling of the symbols per beam (time-domain level), where scheduler selects a number of consecutive OFDM symbols in a slot to assign to a specific beam, and (2) the scheduling of RBGs per UE in a beam, where the scheduler determines the allocation of RBGs for the OFDM symbols of the corresponding beam (frequency-domain level).

+The time-domain scheduling (1) of the symbols per beam can be performed with different policies:

+* Load-Based (attribute ``NrMacSchedulerOfdma::SymPerBeamType`` set to ``LOAD_BASED``)

+    * The calculation of load is based on the BSRs and the assignment of symbols per beam is proportional to the load.

+* Round-Robin (attribute ``NrMacSchedulerOfdma::SymPerBeamType`` set to ``ROUND_ROBIN``)

+    * Symbols are assigned one at a time, to the active beam in the front of a circular queue, which is then moved to the end of the queue.

+* Proportional-Fair (attribute ``NrMacSchedulerOfdma::SymPerBeamType`` set to ``PROPORTIONAL_FAIR``)

+    * Symbols are assigned one at a time, by applying the proportional-fair policy to the average TBS of UEs in a given beam.
+Mean TBS bytes added by each additional symbol are then removed from total byte load of a beam, possibly reducing the number of remaining users in the beam for the next symbols in a given slot.

-The scheduling of the symbols per beam can be performed in a load-based or round robin fashion.
-The calculation of load is based on the BSRs and the assignment of symbols per beam is proportional to the load.
-In the following level, the specific scheduling algorithm (round robin, proportional fair, max rate) decides how RBGs are allocated among different UEs associated to the same beam.
+The frequency-domain scheduling (2) of RBGs can be performed using different scheduling algorithms (round robin, proportional fair, max rate, RL-based).
+Which decide how RBGs are allocated among different UEs associated to the same beam.
 Multiple fairness checks can be ensured in between each level of scheduling - the time domain and the frequency domain.
 For instance, a UE that already has its needs covered by a portion of the assigned resources can free these resources for others to use.

 The NR module currently offers three specializations of the OFMA schedulers.